OctopusDeploy/blog/blog/2022-11/tentacle-dotnet-version-change/index.md

 Yes, we encourage you to upgrade your deployment targets that are still on Windows 7 SP1 or Windows Server 2008 SP2.

-We recommend upgrading to a version that supports .NET Framework 4.8 and ideally a version compatible with .NET 6 and above.
+We recommend upgrading to a version that supports .NET Framework 4.8 and, ideally, a version compatible with .NET 6 and above.

 ### What if I can't upgrade my deployment targets?